cscart/docs/en/user_guide/orders/order_statuses/remove_cc_info_auto.rst

 How To: Remove Credit Card Information from Orders Automatically
 ****************************************************************

-By default, the credit card information is removed automatically for orders with any status.
-But if you have created a new order status and you want the credit card information to be removed automatically:
+By default, credit card information is removed automatically from orders with any status.
+But if you have created a new order status and you want the credit card information to be removed from orders with that status automatically:

 #.
 In the Administration panel, go to **Administration → Order statuses**.